AI Workshop: learn to build apps with AI →

 To discover new releases of the packages, you run npm outdated.

-To update to a new major version all the packages, install the npm-check-updates package globally:
+To update all packages to a new major version, install the npm-check-updates package globally:

 npm install -g npm-check-updates